diffusiondata/tutorials/messaging/diffusion-chat-app-v1/README.md

 # Execution

-Really easy, just open the index.html file locally and off you go!
+Really easy - just open the index.html file locally and off you go!